 We will not keep your personal data for longer than necessary.
 Different retention periods apply for different types of personal data.

-When it is no longer necessary to keep your personal data, we will delete or anonymise it.
+When it is no longer necessary to keep your personal data, we will delete or anonymize it.

 Transferring your personal data out of the UK and EEA